lnlp/LMIC-node/README.md

 ### 6.4 Known issues

+#### 6.4.1 LMIC-node schedules uplinks while not yet joined

+If joining does not directly succeed and takes more time to complete, LMIC-node will try to schedule new uplink messages anyway which results in LMIC_ERROR_TX_BUSY errors (with every new attempt to schedule an uplink message, until the join has completed).
+This will have to be fixed in a new release.
+LMIC-node should not schedule uplink messages while the join has not yet successfully completed.

+#### 6.4.2 LMIC debug output not working for Arduino Zero (USB)

 The MCCI LoRaWAN LMIC library has a problem with SerialUSB on the Arduino Zero (USB) board.
 When defining `LMIC_DEBUG_LEVEL` with a value > 0, `LMIC_PRINTF_TO` will automatically be set to `serial` (which automatically points to SerialUSB) but no debug information arrives on the serial monitor.
 If (as alternative, to set LMIC_PRINTF_TO manually) `LMIC_PRINTF_TO` is set to `SerialUSB` in `platformio.ini` (`-D LMIC_PRINTF_TO=SerialUSB`) then the compiler gives an error that something is missing in the MCCI LMIC library.
 So it is currently not possible to print MCCI LMIC debug information for this board.

 ## 7 Tips

 ### 7.1 Serial Monitor